-- (1) For the purposes of this column, the number in the column entitled "Number of underlying securities exercised" is multiplied by the number in the column entitled "Difference between exercise price and closing price on date of exercise". - (2) Not applicable in the context of a grant of RSUs. - (3) On vesting, RSUs were settled by the issuance of Common Shares at a deemed price per share using the closing trading price per Common Share on the CSE on the day prior to issuance.
-The holder remitted any applicable withholding taxes to the Company to pay on its behalf. - (4) The RSUs vested on Saturday, December 31, 2022, closing price of the Common Shares on the CSE on December 30, 2022 was used, Common Shares were issued on the next business day, January 3, 2023.
+(1) For the purposes of this column, the number in the column entitled "Number of underlying securities exercised" is multiplied by the number in the column entitled "Difference between exercise price and closing price on date of exercise".

+(2) Not applicable in the context of a grant of RSUs.

+(3) On vesting, RSUs were settled by the issuance of Common Shares at a deemed price per share using the closing trading price per Common Share on the CSE on the day prior to issuance.
+The holder remitted any applicable withholding taxes to the Company to pay on its behalf.